Children understand what alcohol is at an early age.

 It’s not just our relationship with alcohol that gets passed down to our children.
 Our attitudes toward medication can also have a big influence.

-In North Carolina, we are overusing pharmaceutical drugs, especially painkillers and medication to cope with stress, anxiety, and insomnia.
+Pharmaceutical drugs, especially painkillers and medication to cope with stress, anxiety, and insomnia.
 Like any other drugs, pharmaceuticals can have side effects so it’s important to only take them when necessary and to follow the advice of a doctor or pharmacist.

 You can teach your child early how to manage minor aches and pains without painkillers, such as: